nsoperations/Carthage/README.md

 - Fixed bug in determining the swift framework version if a non-default generated objective C header was configured for that framework.
 - Fixed documentation for the `--no-use-binaries` build option.
+- Fixed issues with the resolver regarding the resolution of git references (branch dependencies)
+- Enabled verbose resolver logging if `--verbose` option is active during `update`

 ### 0.36.0+nsoperations